 This conference is open to all graduate and undergraduate students at no cost.
 This year, it will take place at the Iowa State University Student Innovation Center from 9 AM-4 PM.
 We have a lot of exciting speakers lined up, and cannot wait to learn from you!
 Submissions for the conference are due by Friday, March 28th at 11:59 PM.

 Registration for this event is included in the proposal submission form.
 Anyone is welcome to attend this conference at no charge, a light breakfast and full lunch will be provided.
-Folks who are planning to attend the conference should register at the registration link below.
+Pre-registration for the conference has closed, but you can still register the day of the event.
 If you do not plan to be present for the lunch, please indicate that on the registration form.
+Food is not guaranteed for those who register after April 4th.

 Please e-mail wgsconference@iastate.edu with any questions!